Práxedis G. Guerrero Autonomous Cells of Immediate Revolution

-The Práxedis G. Guerrero Autonomous Cells of Immediate Revolution (Células Autónomas de Revolución Inmediata Práxedis G. Guerrero, CARI-PGG/FAI) was an urban guerrilla group that centered its attacks in the metropolitan area of the Valley of Mexico, extending some attacks to neighboring states.
+The Práxedis G. Guerrero Autonomous Cells of Immediate Revolution (Células Autónomas de Revolución Inmediata Práxedis G. Guerrero, CARI-PGG/FAI) was an anarchist urban guerrilla group that centered its attacks in the metropolitan area of the Valley of Mexico, extending some attacks to neighboring states.
 This group, along with a dozen other cells, came to be considered a serious threat to the stability of the Mexican capital according to publications made by CISEN.

 History

 The group was named in honor of Práxedis G. Guerrero, the philosopher, poet, editor, journalist and fighter opposed to the Porfiriato, linked to the Flores Magón Brothers and killed during one of the first armed actions of the Mexican Revolution.
 The European police became more interested in the fight against anarchism (which they equated with terrorism) than against drug trafficking.
 This was demonstrated by a report on "terrorist tendencies in the EU" explaining the alarm of Europol.
 According to a report from the National Center for Planning, Analysis and Information to Combat Crime (CENAPI), groups of this ideology emerged from a network of anarchists with a presence in Chile, Spain, France and Italy, and were being investigated by Europol.
 According to the report, these groups were motivated mainly by the defense of animals and against nanotechnology.
 However, in the last years of the group, its tactics evolved, having as references the terrorists Mauricio Morales and Theodore Kaczynski.
 The group was coordinated with groups such as the Individualists Tending to the Wild, the Animal Liberation Front, the Earth Liberation Front, the Mariano Sánchez Añon Insurrectional Cell, and the Brigades of Revolutionary Action for Propaganda of the Deed and the Simon Radowsky Armed Action, with which they organized sabotage and coordinated attacks around the country, especially in the State of Mexico and Mexico City.